 Edelweiss Tokio Life Insurance has recently launched their latest ULIP product – Wealth Ultima.
 It is a type-1 ULIP product.
 Let us first discuss the difference between Type-1 and type-2 ULIP products.
 The main difference lies in the maturity benefits offered by the plans.
 Under type-1 ULIPs, the policyholder receives either the fund value or the maturity sum assured (whichever is higher).
 On the other hand, under Type-2 ULIPs, the policyholder receives both the fund value and the sum assured.

-Now, let’s have a look at the various features and benefits offered under Edelweiss tokio Wealth Ultima Plan.
+Now, let’s have a look at the various features of unit linked investment plan and benefits offered under Edelweiss tokio Wealth Ultima Plan.

 Let’s now briefly discuss the several benefits offered by the plan.
 The maturity benefits are offered in both lump sum and instalments.
 There are two types of death benefits available – one in which the highest of the fund value or the sum assured or 105% of total premiums paid is offered as the death benefit.
 In the other, the highest of the top-up fund value or top-up sum assured and 105% of total premiums paid are offered as the death benefit.
 Moreover, one of the most important benefits of investing in ULIPs is that it offers income Tax exemption up to Rs.
 150000/-